omahs/guild-sdk/v2-migration-guide.md

 #### `get`

 Use `guild.role.get`.
 It now needs a `guildIdOrUrlName` param as well, and optionally takes a signer for more detailed results.
-The `guildId`, `members`, `requirements` and `rolePlatforms` fields aren't included in the result anymore. `guildId` is assumed to be known, as it is needed to make the get call, the other three can be fetched sepatarately with `guild.getMembers`, `guild.role.requirement.getAll` and `guild.role.reward.getAll`
+The `guildId`, `members`, `requirements` and `rolePlatforms` fields aren't included in the result anymore. `guildId` is assumed to be known, as it is needed to make the get call, the other three can be fetched separately with `guild.getMembers`, `guild.role.requirement.getAll` and `guild.role.reward.getAll`

 ```ts
 import { guild } from "@guildxyz/sdk";